mikependon/RepoDB.NET/pages/tutorials/get-started-mysql.md

 }
 ```

-> The [Insert](/operation/insert) method returns the value of primary or identity field while the [InsertAll](/operation/insertall) method returns the number of rows inserted.
+> The [Insert](/operation/insert) method returns the value of primary or identity column while the [InsertAll](/operation/insertall) method returns the number of rows inserted.
 Both methods are automatically setting back the value of the primary and/or identity property of the model if present.

 #### Querying a Record